 Holiday Spending Statistics for Canadians

-• Millennials are the biggest spenders, while individuals from the greatest generation are likely to spend the least during the holiday season.
+- Canadians from Generation X are likely to spend the most during the 2023 holiday season.

 Budgets Canadians set for themselves versus actual spending